- Research News

 Explanation of requirements: the core operating-systems practicum, and three systems electives (areas include networking, architecture, and so on).
 The launch-point for this vector is CS4410 (operating systems, a core CS course) and its practicum, CS 4411.
-Many students follow on with CS4450/5450 (networks, not offered every year), CS 5430 (security) and/or CS 5412/14 (intermediate computer systems: cloud and edge computing).
+Many students follow on with CS4450/5450 (networks, not offered every year), CS 5430 (security) and/or CS 5412/14 (intermediate computer systems: cloud and distributed computing and high performance systems and networking), and other 54xx courses).
 Note: undergraduates should not have difficulty taking these CS 54xx courses provided that they had no difficulty in CS4410/CS4411.

 Required courses: Four total (3 full, 1 half)